Beautiful Brown Eyes

 The last note of the melody for Beautiful Brown Eyes, like for most songs, is the root (1st) note of the Major Scale, and, also like in most other songs, the progression at this point in the song calls for the 1 chord to be played.
 Therefore, the ending note for the tenor harmony part is the 3rd note of the Major Scale (a B note when in the key of G), and the ending note for the baritone harmony part is the 5th note of the Major Scale (a D note when in the key of G).

 When the melody for the chorus of a song differs from the melody for the verses of the song, it is much more common for melody-based breaks to follow the melody for the verses, rather than the melody for the chorus.
 However, since the verse and chorus melodies for Beautiful Brown Eyes do not differ much from each other in versions in which there is a difference, it is of little consequence whether one bases one's break on the verse melody or on the chorus melody.
 Examples of both types of melody-based breaks are found on the recordings.
 For example, the first two breaks on the Gibson Brothers recording are based upon the chorus melody, whereas the third break (the guitar break) is based upon the verse melody.

-14 songs were played at the jam on Thursday: 12 from the main list, and 2 from the additional songs list, and 1 that is on neither list
+16 songs were played at last night's beginner jam: 10 from the main list, 5 from the additional songs list, and 1 that is on neither list

 Beautiful Brown Eyes - G